 Figure 9.
-Length frequencies of Dolly Varden captured at Upper Greens Creek Site 48 in 2001 through 2008.
+Length frequencies of Dolly Varden captured at Upper Greens Creek Site 48 in 2001 through 2009.

 Figure 10.
-Whole body metals concentrations (medians and ranges) in Dolly Varden captured at Upper Greens Creek Site 48 in 2001 through 2008.
+Whole body metals concentrations (medians and ranges) in Dolly Varden captured at Upper Greens Creek Site 48 in 2001 through 2009.
 ND = Not Detected at reporting limit for Ag of 0.02 mg/kg.

 The Upper Greens Creek Site 48 sampling reach is just upstream of all HGCMC mine facilities and roads, so serves as a "control" site for biomonitoring.
 Any observed trends over time are anticipated to reflect changes in natural background conditions rather than effects from mine development and operation.
-In 2008 compared to previous years of sampling, this site exhibited low periphyton levels; moderate benthic macroinvertebrate density and low taxonomic richness; a low Dolly Varden population; higher juvenile fish tissue concentrations of silver, lead, and zinc; slightly higher tissue concentrations of selenium; and tissue concentrations of cadmium and copper similar to previous years.
-We have no evidence to suggest that these results are indicative of anything other than natural variability within this stream reach.
+In 2009, compared to previous years of sampling, this site exhibited low periphyton levels; moderate benthic macroinvertebrate density and moderate taxonomic richness; a moderate Dolly Varden population density; lower juvenile fish tissue concentrations of silver, copper, lead, and zinc; similar tissue concentrations of cadmium; and the highest level of selenium observed at this site.
+We have no evidence at this time to suggest that these results are indicative of anything other than natural variability within this stream reach.

-The benthic macroinvertebrate community continues to be dominated by disturbance-sensitive species, and the noted reductions in periphyton density and benthic macroinvertebrate richness in

-2008 may be at least partially attributed to the high stream flows the week before sampling.
-The Dolly Varden population density was one-third of the typical value for this type of stream channel reach in southeast Alaska with a downstream barrier to anadromous fish, and the size distribution of captured fish shows a shift to larger sizes that is consistent with increased water velocities in the sampling reach in 2008.
-Upper Greens Creek Site 48 samples appear consistent with a functioning and apparently healthy aquatic community that has been perturbed by a mid-season high water event.
+The benthic macroinvertebrate community continues to be dominated by disturbance-sensitive species, and the noted reductions in periphyton density in 2009 cannot be attributed to high stream flows weeks before sampling, because flows were documented as being moderate.
+Some other natural disturbance, such as ice scour during breakup, could potentially affect the aquatic community into mid-summer, but there is no obvious reason for the reduction in periphyton density.
+The Dolly Varden population density was typical for this type of stream channel reach in southeast Alaska with a downstream barrier to anadromous fish, and the size distribution of captured Dolly Varden shows a full range of sizes consistent with a productive population.
+Upper Greens Creek Site 48 samples appear consistent with a functioning and apparently healthy aquatic community, although the selenium levels need to be watched in future years' sampling.